 The Colorado River Compact (1922) and the Upper Colorado River Basin Compact (1948) do not affect obligations to Native American interests.
 Article VII and Article XIX, respectively, of the 1922 and 1948 compacts provide that: Nothing in this compact shall be construed as affecting the obligations of the United States of America to Indian Tribes.
 The Colorado River Storage Project Act of 1956, the Colorado River Basin Project Act of 1968, and the associated Criteria for Coordinated Long-Range Operation of Colorado River Reservoirs (Long-Range Operating Criteria) did not alter these compact provisions.

-There are 29 indian tribes within the Colorado River Basin with vested water rights of slighty more than 2,900,000 acre-feet.
-Only fifteen tribes are recognized by the federal government.
-Ten of the Colorado River tribes are organized as a coalition called the Ten Tribe Partnership and advocate for a greater tribal voice in management of the Colorado River Basin.
+There are 29 indian tribes within the Colorado River Basin with vested water rights of 2,900,000 acre-feet.
+There are 22 tribes recognized by the federal government.
+Ten of the Colorado River tribes are organized as a coalition called the Ten Tribe Partnership (also here) and advocate for a greater tribal voice in management of the Colorado River Basin.

 BANDS OF THE SOUTHERN PAIUTE NATIONS (NUWUVI)